cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 9.3.2 (2020-12-29) =
+* Added support for the Yandex group_id attribute

+= 9.3.1 (2020-12-29) =
+* When the FlyCart table rate shipping plugin is active do not calculate shipping costs for product ID's that are smaller than 0

+= 9.3.0 (2020-12-22) =
+* Fixed an issue with anonymous reviews for the Google product review feed

+= 9.2.9 (2020-12-21) =
+* Added support for the "fee percentage" shipping cost formula

+= 9.2.8 (2020-12-21) =
+* Added a discount percentage attribute calculating the percentage discount between the sale and regular price

+= 9.2.7 (2020-12-18) =
+* Fixed an issue for Skroutz feeds where the lowest priced variation feature was not working

 = 9.2.6 (2020-12-11) =
 * Fixed all the deprecated jQuery